chtoucas/Narvalo.NET/src/Narvalo.Fx/README.md

 `Outcome<T>` and `Fallible<T>`), simple disjoint union (`Either<T1, T2>`),
 sequence generators and LINQ extensions.

+### Status
+- The next release should be the first one to be declared stable.

 This assembly encourages an applicative-style of programming (or functional if you prefer):
 - Types are **immutable**.